AvengersCodeLovers/laravel-coding-standards/README.md

 # Laravel CS

-This project aims to provide a common PHP-CS-Fixer configuration for Laravel projects.
+This project aims to provide a common coding standards, static analysis configuration for Laravel projects.

 ## Purpose

-The purpose of this project is to share a standardized PHP-CS-Fixer configuration that can be easily used across different Laravel projects.
-By using this configuration, you can ensure consistent code formatting and style throughout your codebase.
+The purpose of this project is to share a standardized PHP-CS-Fixer and PHPStan configuration that can be easily used across different Laravel projects.
+By using this configuration, you can ensure consistent code formatting, style, and static analysis throughout your codebase.

-## Usage
+## Install

 To use this configuration, install this composer package: